uasoft-indonesia/badaso-documentation-gen-2/content/en/crud-generator/introduction.md

 - Create Soft Delete

-  Make a soft delete if you need the deleted data can be returned
+  Make a soft delete if you need the deleted data can be returned, especially for soft delete before activating this, make sure that your table has columns with the name "deleted_at" and the data type "timestamp"

 - Display Name (Plural)